Bltgn/DF-succubus/fooccubus-prod/readme.txt

 Succubus Dungeon is a mod for vanilla Dwarf Fortress featuring a new 'evil' civ.

 # Features #
+* A new race.
-* A new race to play with in both fort and adventurer mode.
+* 2 new civilizations play with in both fort and adventurer mode.
 * A workshop : Summoning circle where you can call on various beasts.
 * 2 new metals : Stygian Bronze and Orichalcum
 * The ablity to build whips.